 The CV Project is at the pre-development stage and has advanced through various preliminary engineering and processing studies.
-Under the terms of the Agreement, SLB is operator of the CV Project and is responsible for all costs associated with the project and pilot plant.
-SLB will have three years following acquiring the necessary permits to construct a pilot plant, test lithium brine fluids, and produce lithium products at a determined rate and capacity.
-Despite the COVID-19 health crisis, the Company and SLB have significantly advanced the permitting steps for pilot plant construction during 2020.
+Under the terms of the Agreement, SLB is the operator of the CV Project and is responsible for all costs associated with the project and Pilot Plant.
+SLB will have three years following acquiring the necessary permits to construct a Pilot Plant, test lithium brine fluids, and produce lithium products at a determined rate and capacity.
+The Company and SLB significantly advanced the permitting steps for Pilot Plant construction during 2020 - 2022, with the permitting process being substantially complete as of March 17, 2023.

-During the year ended June 30, 2020, SLB, as operator, began drilling of a new hole, CV-9, at the CV Project.
-Drill hole CV-9 is a new, previously permitted hole, which will provide initial lithium brine samples for chemical testing.
-In January 2019, the Company had received approval from the Nevada Department of Water Resources ("NDWR") for a 50-acre-foot Finite Term Water Right permit, which is sufficient for planned testing at pilot plant scale.
+During the year ended June 30, 2020, SLB, as operator, initiated drilling of a new hole, CV-9, at the CV Project.
+Drill hole CV-9 was a new, previously permitted hole, which provided initial lithium brine samples for chemical testing.
+In January 2019, the Company had received approval from the Nevada Department of Water Resources ("NDWR") for a 50-acre-foot Finite Term Water Right permit, which is sufficient for planned testing at Pilot Plant scale.

-In July 2020, drilling of well CV-9 was completed to the planned depth of about 1,500 feet, the well was constructed and well development completed.
+In July 2020, drilling of well CV-9 was completed to the planned depth of approximately 1,500 feet, the well was constructed and well development completed.
 SLB then began collection of lithium brine samples for chemical analysis and testing.